Skip to main content

 nrem stage 3

-Meaning ∞ NREM Stage 3, often referred to as slow-wave sleep or deep sleep, represents a critical phase of non-rapid eye movement sleep characterized by the presence of high-amplitude, low-frequency delta waves on electroencephalography.
+Meaning ∞ NREM Stage 3, often referred to as deep sleep or slow-wave sleep (SWS), is the deepest stage of non-rapid eye movement sleep, physiologically characterized by the presence of high-amplitude, low-frequency delta waves on an electroencephalogram (EEG).

 endocrine system